erandow/EvalMuse-Structure/README.md

 # Citation and Acknowledgement

-If you find EvalMuse useful for your research, please consider cite our paper:
+If you find EvalMuse or EM-RAHF useful for your research, please consider cite our paper:
 ```bibtex
 @misc{han2024evalmuse40kreliablefinegrainedbenchmark,
       title={EvalMuse-40K: A Reliable and Fine-Grained Benchmark with Comprehensive Human Annotations for Text-to-Image Generation Model Evaluation},